christosgalano/terraform-template-repo/docs/environment_management.md

 ## Add a new environment

-### Environment

-Create a GitHub environment by going to your repository's `Settings/Environments`.

 ### Directory

 Create a directory with the name of the environment in `terraform/environments`.
 Follow the structure below: